-Education.
+- Education.
 This may include access to nursery or school, individual support, or other special educational help.
 There may be additional support put into place to accommodate your child's needs in a nursery or school.
-If a child is too ill to go to school, other learning support might be put in place to provide continuity of learning.
+If a child is too ill to go to school, other learning support might be put in place to provide continuity of learning. - Psychological support.
+Children may need support to make sense of their journey and manage the next steps.